DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 		- Ignite now procs before the blast attack.

 	- Snake Eyes
 		- Same implementation as in RoRR.
 7% (+7%) crit chance on Shrine fail, stacks up to 6 times.
-Resets each map (but persists between respawns).
+Resets each map.
+			- Persists if you die and get revived on the same stage

 	- Golden Gun
 		- Fixed buff being cleansable by Blast Shower.